telerik/fiddler-everywhere-docs/knowledge-base/fiddler-archives.md

 ## SAZ File

 The SAZ abbreviation stands for **Session Archive Zip** and is the native Fiddler format used to store HTTP(S), WebSocket, and GRPC traffic.
 Also known as **Fiddler Archive** or **Fiddler Session Archive**, it is officially supported by Fiddler Everywhere, Fiddler Classic, Fiddler Cap, and FiddlerCore.
 The SAZ format uses ZIP compression and, as such, can be opened by most of the popular archiving tools.
-The format is backward and forward-compatible, but newer versions of the SAZ format contain more information than older ones.
+The format is backward and forward-compatible, with newer versions of the SAZ format containing more information about the session snapshots.

->tip Some archiving tools like 7-Zip are recognizing SAZ files by default, while for others, you can need to change the file extension to ZIP.
+>tip Some archiving tools like 7-Zip recognize SAZ files by default, while for others, you need to change the file extension to ZIP.

 Any SAZ files produced from Fiddler Everywhere version 4.2.0 and above contains the following: